mmpodkanski/movie-room-back/README.md

 ## Installation

-You can run application with maven wrapper !
+You can run application with maven wrapper:
 ```
 - mvnw clean install
 - mvnw spring-boot:run